Gruppe aktiver Menschen gibt sich motiviert High Five im Park.

 Are there any scientific studies on MSM?

-Yes, there are numerous studies that examine the effects of MSM on joint pain, inflammatory processes, the immune system, and athletic regeneration.
+Yes, there are numerous studies that deal with the effects of MSM on joint problems, inflammatory processes, the immune system and athletic recovery.

 Can MSM help with osteoarthritis?

-Studies suggest that MSM can be helpful in treating osteoarthritis, particularly with regard to pain, stiffness, and swelling.
+Studies suggest that MSM may have a supportive effect on osteoarthritis, particularly regarding pain, stiffness, and swelling.

 What side effects can MSM have?

 MSM is generally well tolerated.
-In rare cases, gastrointestinal symptoms such as flatulence or nausea may occur, especially with excessive dosage or if the stomach is sensitive.
+In rare cases, gastrointestinal discomfort such as bloating or nausea may occur, especially with excessively high doses or in individuals with sensitive stomachs.

 References for further reading: